Corporation Tax Calculator

 What is marginal relief?

 Marginal relief is a mechanism that gradually increases the effective Corporation Tax rate from 19% to 25% for companies with profits between £50,000 and £250,000.
 It prevents a cliff-edge where a small increase in profit would cause a large jump in tax.
+This calculator works it out automatically and shows the relief as a reduction in your bill.

 How do associated companies affect Corporation Tax?